colinhb/suger/README.md

  - the use of channels for 'job control', and
  - implementing most of the application in `package libsuger`, which is imported by `package main`.

+Using Go for the first time, I was impressed how easy it was to create usable documentation.
+Adding just a few comments produced [this](https://godoc.org/github.com/colinhb/suger/libsuger).

 The MDA classification database is an ASP application, and I have zero experience with ASP, but I was able to reverse engineer ASP requests for my limited needs.
 Since there is little information about crawling ASP applications online, I plan to document my solution in the future.

 In the unlikely event that someone out there actually wants to look at the classification database as a dataset, don't bother actually crawling the database, which is a slow process (72,000 titles).
 Just expand the tarball `html.tgz` and modify the `suger scrape` subcommand for your purposes (or use your own tool to scrape).
 (The html directory is not tracked.
 Too many small files.
 Thus the tarball.)